bergesinstitute/graf-method/book-4-unit-3.md

 *Nosotros lo estamos comprando.* (We are buying it.)

-## 2. Podemos poner el pronombre al final, unido al último verbo
+## 2. Podemos poner el pronombre al final, unido al último verbo.
+We can place the pronoun at the end, attached to the last verb.

 *Yo no puedo llamarte.*